kedacore/keda-docs/content/docs/1.4/scalers/apache-kafka.md

 **Parameter list:**

-- `brokerList`: comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap (DEPRECATED).
+- `brokerList` - Comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap (DEPRECATED).
-- `bootstrapServers`: comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap.
+- `bootstrapServers` - Comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap.
-- `consumerGroup`: consumer group used for checking the offset on the topic and processing the related lag.
+- `consumerGroup` - Consumer group used for checking the offset on the topic and processing the related lag.
-- `topic`: topic on which processing the offset lag.
+- `topic` - Topic on which processing the offset lag.
-- `lagThreshold` How much the stream is lagging on the current consumer group.
+- `lagThreshold` - How much the stream is lagging on the current consumer group.
 Default is 10.
 Optional.

 ### Authentication Parameters